WAYS TO GIVE TO SUPPORT CEDARFIELD

 Contributions can be made online with a credit or debit card or by check.

-To donate by check, please make your check payable to Hermitage Richmond, noting “Samaritan Fund” in the memo line, and mail to:
+To donate by check, please make your check payable to Cedarfield, noting “Samaritan Fund” in the memo line, and mail to:

 Whether you choose to leave a donation in your will or ask one of your heirs to make a donation in your honor, any donation is always greatly appreciated.